Professional Development/Training FAQs

 - Can I receive training hours for implementing ideas obtained from curriculum books I've purchased?

 - Can I receive training hours for a book and/or video that I've purchased or checked out from the library?

 No. There currently is no formal way to articulate informal training hours into formal education.
 Therefore, the Registry will count education/training as college credit only when college courses have been taken/completed at an accredited institution of higher education (community college or university), appear on a college transcript, and when a grade of "C" or better has been awarded.

 Yes!
 A one-credit ECE college course is equivalent to 15 hours of child care training*.
-In other words, you can take an ECE course at your local community college or university and meet your annual training requirements at the same time.
+In other words, you can take an ECE course at your local community college or university and apply 15 of the 24 training hours required annually at the same time.

 *Licensing will only accept college coursework when it is an ECE course (i.e., you can't meet your training requirements by taking a math class).
 Always check with your local Licensing surveyor when taking a course not clearly related to ECE to ensure that it will be accepted.

 Whereas all training taken informally (not for college credit) must be approved by the Registry, credit-bearing college courses taken from accredited colleges and universities do not have to go through the Registry's training approval process.
 Instead, college courses related to Early Care and Education are typically considered "automatically approved".
 However, Child Care Licensing makes determinations about whether a course you are taking can be considered to meet your annual training requirements so always be sure to check with your surveyor if you are unsure about whether a course will be accepted.

 Transcripts or grade reports serve as verification in your file.
 Official transcripts are not required.
 Please note that because most “Grade Reports” printed off the Internet do not show the name of the student who completed the course (only an ID number), Licensing will ask you to print out an unofficial transcript.